metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_build_v1_manifest.md

 Optional:

-- `ca_secrets` (Attributes List) The Secrets name and key, containing the CA certificate(s) used to connect to remote Maven repositories.
-It can contain X.509 certificates, and PKCS#7 formatted certificate chains.
-A JKS formatted keystore is automatically created to store the CA certificate(s), and configured to be used as a trusted certificate(s) by the Maven commands.
-Note that the root CA certificates are also imported into the created keystore. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--ca_secrets))
+- `ca_secrets` (Attributes List) The Secrets name and key, containing the CA certificate(s) used to connectto remote Maven repositories.It can contain X.509 certificates, and PKCS#7 formatted certificate chains.A JKS formatted keystore is automatically created to store the CA certificate(s),and configured to be used as a trusted certificate(s) by the Maven commands.Note that the root CA certificates are also imported into the created keystore. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--ca_secrets))
-- `cli_options` (List of String) The CLI options that are appended to the list of arguments for Maven commands, e.g., '-V,--no-transfer-progress,-Dstyle.color=never'.
-See https://maven.apache.org/ref/3.8.4/maven-embedder/cli.html.
+- `cli_options` (List of String) The CLI options that are appended to the list of arguments for Maven commands,e.g., '-V,--no-transfer-progress,-Dstyle.color=never'.See https://maven.apache.org/ref/3.8.4/maven-embedder/cli.html.
-- `extension` (Attributes List) The Maven build extensions.
-See https://maven.apache.org/guides/mini/guide-using-extensions.html. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--extension))
+- `extension` (Attributes List) The Maven build extensions.See https://maven.apache.org/guides/mini/guide-using-extensions.html. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--extension))
 - `local_repository` (String) The path of the local Maven repository.
-- `profiles` (Attributes List) A reference to the ConfigMap or Secret key that contains the Maven profile. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--profiles))
+- `profiles` (Attributes List) A reference to the ConfigMap or Secret key that containsthe Maven profile. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--profiles))
 - `properties` (Map of String) The Maven properties.
 - `repositories` (Attributes List) additional repositories (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--repositories))
 - `servers` (Attributes List) Servers (auth) (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--servers))
-- `settings` (Attributes) A reference to the ConfigMap or Secret key that contains the Maven settings. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--settings))
+- `settings` (Attributes) A reference to the ConfigMap or Secret key that containsthe Maven settings. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--settings))
-- `settings_security` (Attributes) A reference to the ConfigMap or Secret key that contains the security of the Maven settings. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--settings_security))
+- `settings_security` (Attributes) A reference to the ConfigMap or Secret key that containsthe security of the Maven settings. (see [below for nested schema](#nestedatt--spec--tasks--builder--maven--settings_security))

 <a id="nestedatt--spec--tasks--builder--maven--ca_secrets"></a>
 ### Nested Schema for `spec.tasks.builder.maven.ca_secrets`